 My mom's hands have not just played the piano and my dad's hands are not always hard at work.
 Their hands have dried many of my tears, bandaged many of my cuts, scratched many of my itches, and held me tight when I needed love and encouragement.
 I think of their hands and I am reminded of the love I have received from them over the years.

 For thousands of women, my hands will bring back hurtful memories.
-My hands have done terrible things.
-But then I am reminded of something beautiful.
+My hands have done terrible things, but then I am reminded of something beautiful.
 We are told in Scripture that we are "the hands and feet of Christ."
 No one has more beautiful hands than Christ.
-And His hands are now mine...if I accept His challenge.
+And, His hands are now mine, so long as I accept His challenge.
 Christ didn't give us His hands and feet so we could tuck them away.
-We are to show others how beautiful Christ is...and He is in us.
+We are to show others how beautiful Christ is, and He is in us.

 I choose to use my hands to work in the pro-life movement.
-I choose to stand up to Christ by standing up for the sanctity of human life.
-I try to do it everyday.
+I choose to stand up for Christ by standing up for the sanctity of human life.
+I try to do it every day.
 I want to come home with my hands dirty from the work of the Lord.

 I don't know how you are using the hands God has given you, but I believe there is no better place than the pro-life movement to use them.
 There are many good things to do with your hands, but most of them don't save the lives of God's children.
 I believe someone is waiting for each of us to extend our hand to them and share the message of life.
 Do that today.
 Get involved.
 Don't wait.
 Don't let the hands we have been given go to waste.